tnapf/Router/README.md

 Router::makeCatchable(UserNotFound::class)
 ```

-and then catch it as it were a regular HttpException.
+and then catch it like a regular HttpException.

 ## Available HttpExceptions